| Home | Software | Example Cases | Contact | Bio |

 -A solver for the compressible Euler and Reynolds Averaged Navier-Stokes (RANS (Favre)) equations in conservation law form for a calorically perfect gas.

 -A solver for steady state.
-(Local time stepping)
+(Local and global time stepping)

 -A solver for a multiple structured grids (Chimera (trilinear interpolation)).